Luis-Varona/MatrixBandwidth.jl/README.md

 [...]
 ```

-To extend the interface with a new matrix bandwidth minimization algorithm, define a new concrete subtype of `AbstractSolver` (or of one of its abstract subtypes like `MetaheuristicSolver`) then implement a corresponding `Minimization._minimize_bandwidth_impl(::AbstractMatrix{Bool}, ::NewSolverType)` method.
-Similarly, to implement a new bandwidth recognition algorithm, define a new concrete subtype of `AbstractDecider` then implement a corresponding `Recognition._has_bandwidth_k_ordering_impl(::AbstractMatrix{Bool}, ::Integer, ::NewDeciderType)` method.
-Do *not* attempt to directly implement new `minimize_bandwidth` or `has_bandwidth_k_ordering` methods, as these functions contain common preprocessing logic independent of the specific algorithm used.
+If you wish to extend the interface with a new matrix bandwidth reduction algorithm, please refer to the [CONTRIBUTING.md](https://raw.githubusercontent.com/Luis-Varona/MatrixBandwidth.jl/main/CONTRIBUTING.md) file for detailed instructions.

 ## Installation